reihunter360/project-valkyria-irc/trunk/documentation/README.txt

 can now edit these directly to change the skill reuse times.
 Remember these times are in seconds.

+* Changed The Way Boss Drops Work
+I changed it so that they can have multiple drops.
+The bot will still only pick one drop, but now you can make it random.
+Also, I changed it so if more than one boss enters the battle all of their drops should be in the pool rather than just the most recent boss to join.

+* Changed Poison
+I Changed the damage formula on poison.
+Instead of doing random 5-10 damage a turn (which is nothing when players have HP over 1000), it now does a percentage of a target's max HP.
+The "Heavily Poisoned" status does even more than normal poison.

+* Changed Spawning Code
+Changed the code so that boss battles may spawn normal monsters as well when the winning streak is greater than 50.

+* Changed !style change
+Players can now change their styles within battle at the cost of a turn.

 * Bug Fixes
 As usual, there's always a few bugs to squish.
 Here's a quick breakdown.